GhassenJamoussi99/FlappyMan_With_CPP/README.md

 ## Usage
 Download the project and add the header/source to a Microsoft Visual Studio project .

-Hotkeys : 'Space' to jump
+Hotkeys : Press 'Space' to jump